bevyengine/bevy-website/content/learn/book/handling-input/using-input.md

 +++
-title = "Utilizing Input"
+title = "Using Input"
 insert_anchor_links = "right"
 [extra]
 weight = 1
 +++

 Bevy can read input data from gamepads (controllers), keyboards, mice, and touch inputs.
-The process for reading and interacting with the input data will generally be the same across all devices.
+The process for reading and interacting with input data will generally be the same across all devices.
-When the button on a gamepad or a key on a keyboard gets pressed, Bevy uses [Winit] (via [`bevy_winit`], Bevy's conversion tool for Winit) to initially turn the input into [`Messages`].
+When the button on a gamepad or a key on a keyboard gets pressed, Bevy uses [Winit] (via [`bevy_winit`], Bevy's conversion tool for Winit) to initially turn the input into a [`Message`].
 With these `Messages`, we have several ways to use the input data which we'll cover over the next few sections.

 Before we cover the general process though, you should know that each device type also has their own unique circumstances to be aware of.